- 1. Introduction

 As with most innovations, the experience of others was important in helping us to clarify our objectives, select our methods, and learn from failed or unfulfilled experiments.
 Many of our early investigations were guided by the advice, encouragement and support of Ted Maslen and Howard Flack, the first two Chairs of the IUCr's Committee on Electronic Publication, Dissemination and Storage of Information, who took a close scientific interest in developments in the publishing and information technology industries.

-Many learned-society publishers, especially those in the mathematical and physical sciences, developed TEX-based publication systems for their journals.
-Learning how to use TEX required substantial investment of effort by their authors, but the reward of high-quality typesetting of complex mathematics won the support of these academic communities.
-Structured versions of TEX, such as LATEX (Lamport, 1986), were developed and started to be adopted by some commercial publishers of mathematics-rich scientific journals.
+Many learned-society publishers, especially those in the mathematical and physical sciences, developed -based publication systems for their journals.
+Learning how to use required substantial investment of effort by their authors, but the reward of high-quality typesetting of complex mathematics won the support of these academic communities.
+Structured versions of , such as (Lamport, 1986), were developed and started to be adopted by some commercial publishers of mathematics-rich scientific journals.
 The use of structured markup was important for automated workflow and to allow integration with SGML workflows used for other journals.

 A valuable review of electronic publishing in science at this time is the 1996 Proceedings of an ICSU Press/UNESCO Expert Conference, at which the IUCr was represented by André Authier (IUCr President 1990–1993), Syd Hall and editorial staff members (Shaw & Moore, 1996).